leviqsupernova/vladyslav-levytskyi-qa-manual-portfolio/README.md

 # QA Portfolio

-The portfolio consists of three projects: a website testing, mobile apps testing, and API testing/investigation project.
+The portfolio consists of four projects: a website testing, mobile apps testing, various documentation, and a simple API testing project.

 The testware is representative of my real skills.
 This can be verified in a controlled environment without external sources.